What is an email list cleaning tool?

 How email list cleaning fits into a broader CRM hygiene workflow

 Email verification is one component of a larger data hygiene discipline.
 B2B data decays fast; people change jobs, companies get acquired, and email addresses go stale.
+Teams that invest in data cleansing tools can catch this decay before it compounds across the database.
 If your database isn't actively maintained, your outreach is dead on arrival before a single campaign launches.

 The downstream impact of this discipline is significant.
 When Sendoso implemented ZoomInfo's data enrichment to address incomplete records, duplicates, and outdated contacts flowing in from web forms, Marketo, and list imports, the results were a 70% reduction in inaccurate data, more than 1,100 hours saved in manual enrichment efforts, and $4.9 million in new pipeline generated in just two quarters.
 Email list cleaning is the first step in that same workflow: removing the addresses that would otherwise inflate bounce rates, skew analytics, and erode sender reputation.